Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Main results

-For the deterministic relaxation rates $\varepsilon_n = cn^{-1/2}$, the preceding result shows that a certain asymptotic probability of error for the relaxed Fr\'echet mean set estimators can be made arbitrarily small by making the pre-factor $c$ arbitrary large, and that the decay of the asymptotic error probabilities is at most Gaussian-like.
-Although the preceding result does not include a lower bound on the left-hand side, we will later prove (Theorem \ref{thm:weak_convergence}) in the case of $\sigma_p(\mu)>0$ that a deterministic relaxation rate $\varepsilon_n$ is weakly consistent if and only if $\varepsilon_n\in o(1)\cap\omega(n^{-1/2})$.
+The proof is given in Appendix~\ref{sec:proof_general_results}.
+For deterministic relaxation rates $\varepsilon_n = cn^{-1/2}$, the preceding result shows that a certain asymptotic probability of error for the relaxed Fr\'echet mean set estimators can be made arbitrarily small by making the pre-factor $c$ arbitrary large, and that the decay of the asymptotic error probabilities is at most Gaussian-like.
+Although the result does not include a lower bound on the left-hand side, we later prove (Theorem \ref{thm:weak_convergence}) in the case of $\sigma_p(\mu)>0$ that a deterministic relaxation rate $\varepsilon_n$ is weakly consistent if and only if $\varepsilon_n\in o(1)\cap\omega(n^{-1/2})$.
 Hence, relaxation scales in $\Theta(n^{-1/2})$ are generally not slow enough to get even weak $\dhaus$-consistency.

 Now we move on to our second main result.
 Because of the previous discussion, it is necessary to choose some relaxation rate which is slightly slower than $\Theta(n^{-1/2})$.
 It turns out that a logarithmic correction is exactly what is needed so that the pre-factor separates the strongly $\dhaus$-consistent regime from the not strongly $\dhaus$-consistent regime.